 Traditional phase III randomised trials often require large numbers of patients, take a long time, and cost many millions of pounds.
 The Design programme aims to improve the efficiency and resilience of randomised trials by proposing new trial designs.
-Efficiency is the ability to identify a treatment effect (or lack of effect) quickly with best use of resources.
-Resilience is the ability to reach credible answers when design assumptions turn out to be inaccurate.

-We specialise in the development of improved designs for clinical trials and related study types, to enable rapid, efficient, and better evaluation of therapies.
+We specialise in the development of improved designs for clinical trials and related study types, to enable rapid, efficient and better evaluation of therapies.
 New design methodology usually requires new software, and we provide user-friendly software packages for internal and external use.
 We also improve some existing trial designs in a similar manner.

-Multi-arm, multi-stage (MAMS) platform trials
+Multi-arm multi-stage (MAMS) platform trials

 The MAMS design aims to maximise the efficiency of testing treatments by allowing more flexibility in the trial’s design and the ability to make data-driven decisions as the trial progresses.